 Hungary

-McDermott Laboratories Limited trading as Gerard Laboratories

-35/36 Baldoyle Industrial Estate, Grange Road, Dublin 13

-Ireland

 The printed package leaflet of the medicinal product must state the name and address of the manufacturer responsible for the release of the concerned batch.

 B. CONDITIONS OR RESTRICTIONS REGARDING SUPPLY AND USE

 Medicinal product subject to restricted medical prescription (See Annex I: Summary of Product Characteristics, section 4.2).